aws/graph-notebook/README.md

 In order to connect to your graph database, you have three configuration options.

-1. Change the host setting in your opened jupyter notebook by running the following in a notebook cell:
+1. Change the host setting in your opened Jupyter notebook by running the following in a notebook cell:

 ```
 %graph_notebook_host you-endpoint-here